RussStringham/core-services.en/help/interface/cookies/cookies-analytics.md

 |s_cc (Javascript)|No |No |Unset|
 |s_sq (Javascript)|No |No |Unset|

-*Note: If using a single CNAME to track across multiple domains or properties, SameSite should be set to "None."
-For help changing Analytics cookie settings, contact Customer Care.*
+*Note: If using a single CNAME to track across multiple domains or properties, SameSite should be set to "None" for s_vi.
+For help changing Analytics cookie settings for the s_vi cookie, contact Customer Care.*

 ## Cookies Set By Plug-ins {#section-a6b1cae8454945fab9eea5c7884c40fc}